jerome-rdlv/dbsync/README.md

 To dump a database to a file: `dbsync --source prod --target prod-dump.sql`

 To restore from a file: `dbsync --source prod-dump.sql --target prod`

+## charset fix

+You can use the `--fix` option to try a charset repair of your database.
+It may solve issues with double utf8 encoded characters using [this technique](http://blog.hno3.org/2010/04/22/fixing-double-encoded-utf-8-data-in-mysql/).